h2non/nar/README.md

 - Simple and featured command-line interface
 - Easy-to-use asynchronous programmatic API
-- Fully configurable from package.json
+- Fully configurable from `package.json`
-- Tarball with gzip compression/decompression
 - Built-in support for archive extraction
 - Built-in support for application execution
 - Built-in support for installating archives (like npm does)